anonhostpi/Auto-GPT-Wiki/Testing-and-Benchmarking.md

 Check us out in the :bar_chart: Benchmarking Channel on Discord.
 Also, check out the project for tracking benchmarking efforts [here](https://github.com/orgs/Significant-Gravitas/projects/3)

+We also are working on figuring out the best ways to measure agent performance which is an ongoing research effort and is supported by our reading group.
+The discord channel for that will be coming shortly.